Creating Custom CG Modules

 SetDataToCollection(array) Multi-element output (for array slots).

-ClearData() No output (module is not configured or has nothing to produce).
+ClearData() Empty output (module is not configured or has nothing to produce).

 When you call any of these, the previous data on the slot is automatically disposed.